kybeen0521/cp/README.md

-# Centrifugal Pump Data Analysis Pipeline
+# Centrifugal Pump Data Analysis & Prediction Pipeline

 ## Overview
 This repository contains a set of Python tools for analyzing centrifugal pump performance,